 The volar plate is a very thick ligament which joins two bones in the finger.
-A volar plate injury occurs when the finger is bent back the wrong way too far spraining or tearing the ligament.
+A volar plate injury occurs when the finger is bent too far back the wrong way, spraining (tearing) the ligament.
+Here we explain the symptoms, causes, and treatment for a Volar plate injury.

 Symptoms of a volar plate injury

-Volar plate injury most frequently occurs due to a hyperextension force - where the finger is overstraightened and bent backwards the wrong way.
+Volar plate injury most frequently occurs due to a hyperextension force – where the finger is over-straightened and bent back the wrong way.
 It is sometimes known as a jammed finger.
 The most common cause of this injury is ball sports where the ball forces the fingers backwards.

 Treatment of a volar plate injury